 WHO WE ARE

 Kinokuniya USA offers a wide variety of books, magazines, and stationery from Japan.
-We are proud to bring you our extensive collection of Manga, graphic novels, art and design books, cookbooks, travel books, children's book, and more, both in English and Japanese.
+We are proud to bring you our extensive collection of manga, graphic novels, art and design books, cookbooks, travel books, children's books, and more, both in English and Japanese.
 We also offer Chinese books at our Seattle store.